WRAP’s ground breaking report provides the first big picture look at the financial and environmental impacts of clothing.

 extending the average life of clothes by just three months of active use would lead to a 5-10% reduction in each of the carbon, water and waste footprints; and

-an estimated £140 million worth (around 350,000 tonnes) of used clothing goes to landfill in the UK every year.
+an estimated £100 million worth (based on 2015 prices) or around 350,000 tonnes of used clothing goes to landfill in the UK every year.